emvalencia/computer-science-notes/machine-learning-and-data-mining.md

     - Alter plan/behavior to improve feedback
     - Feedback may be delayed
 - Which model is better?
 Must look at accuracy, complexity, and mistakes (are all mistakes equally bad?)
-- Python offers many libraries to work with machine learning: numpy, matplotlib -> good for data exploration
+- Python offers many libraries to work with machine learning: numpy, matplotlib, scipy -> good for data exploration (more info found here http://sli.ics.uci.edu/extras/cs178/Intro_Tutorial.html )
 ### Data Visualization
 - Data can be represented as variables/data points, vectors, and matrices
 - Histograms: count data in each of K bins; summarize the data as a length K vector of counts (& plot)